LedgerHQ/ledger-live-desktop/TERMS.md

 As a user of the Ledger Services, we grant you a limited, personal, non-commercial, non-exclusive, non-transferable, and revocable license to use the Ledger Services.
 When using Ledger Services, we ask that you follow some basic rules:

-**Do no harm.** You agree (i) not to distribute any virus or other harmful computer code through Ledger&#39;s systems, (ii) not to use any robot, spider, crawler, scraper or other automated means or interface not provided by us to access Ledger Services or to extract data, (iii) not to provide false, inaccurate, or misleading information, and (iv) not to take any action that may impose an unreasonable or disproportionately large load on our or any of our third party providers&#39; infrastructure.
+**Do no harm.** You agree (i) not to distribute any virus or other harmful computer code through Ledger's systems, (ii) not to use any robot, spider, crawler, scraper or other automated means or interface not provided by us to access Ledger Services or to extract data, (iii) not to provide false, inaccurate, or misleading information, and (iv) not to take any action that may impose an unreasonable or disproportionately large load on our or any of our third party providers' infrastructure.

-**Don&#39;t circumvent our security**.
+**Don't circumvent our security**.
 You agree not to bypass, circumvent, or attempt to bypass or circumvent any measures that we may use to prevent or restrict access to Ledger Services including, without limitation, Ledger Devices connected to Ledger Services, other accounts, information systems, or networks.

-**Don&#39;t break the law**.
+**Don't break the law**.
 You agree that you will not violate any laws when using Ledger Services.
 This includes any local, provincial, state, federal, national, or international laws that may apply to you.
 You agree that you will not use Ledger Services to pay for, support, or otherwise engage in any illegal activities including, but not limited to, fraud, illegal gambling, money laundering, or terrorist activities.
 You further agree not to encourage or induce any third party to engage in any of the activities prohibited under this section.

-**Don&#39;t interfere**.
-You agree that you will not use or attempt to use another user&#39;s Wallet without authorization, or use Ledger Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other Users from fully enjoying Ledger Services, or that could damage, disable, overburden or impair the functioning of Ledger Services in any manner.
+**Don't interfere**.
+You agree that you will not use or attempt to use another user's Wallet without authorization, or use Ledger Services in any manner that could interfere with, disrupt, negatively affect, or inhibit other Users from fully enjoying Ledger Services, or that could damage, disable, overburden or impair the functioning of Ledger Services in any manner.

 Any use of Ledger Services other than as specifically authorized in these Terms, without our prior written permission, is strictly prohibited and will terminate your license to use Ledger Services.

 ## Warranties and Disclaimers

 Ledger will use reasonable level of skill and care to ensure that Ledger Services can be accessed by you in accordance with the present Terms of Use, but there are no guarantees that access and features will not be interrupted or that there will be no delays, failures, errors, omissions, corruption or loss of transmitted information.
-Ledger Services are provided &quot;as is&quot; without any warranty of any kind, either express or implied, and in particular without implied warranties of merchantability, reliability, and fitness for a particular purpose.
+Ledger Services are provided "as is" without any warranty of any kind, either express or implied, and in particular without implied warranties of merchantability, reliability, and fitness for a particular purpose.

 ### Availability of Ledger Services